MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/overview.md

 ## Supported web browsers

-The supported browsers for the PowerApps and portal maker experience are listed here.
+The supported browsers for the PowerApps and portal portal designer are listed here.

 | **Browser**                     | **Operating system**           |
 |---------------------------------|--------------------------------|